rhollander73/restapp/README.md

 Instructions:

 1. Build it with Maven from within the root of this project:
 mvn clean install
-or with the Maven wrapper
+or with the Maven wrapper:
 mvnw clean install

 2. Then run:
 java -jar target/restapp-1.0.jar